 The casting seems too on the nose to not recall the early ’90s.
 Reeves, in particular, is cast as an undercover detective investigating a drug called Substance D, which infects a full fifth of the US population in Linklater’s tale.
 If it sounds familiar, it is because Reeves played a similar figure in Point Break, albeit with extreme sports and bank robbery replacing drug use, and A Scanner Darkly rests heavily on the question of what might have happened if his character in that film (the ridiculously named Johnny Utah) had turned to the dark side?
 Not to mention Reeves’ history with the slacker culture of the late ’80s (the seminal Bill and Ted’s Excellent Adventure) and the de facto slacker sci-fi zeitgeist piece of the late ’90s (The Matrix).
 Harrelson, Downey, and Ryder, meanwhile, all bare their own baggage, not to mention bugged-out flying-saucer eyes that deform and reread their physical features as grossly garish characters.
 Even if some of these actors weren’t already known for their rambunctious, outsider reputations as drug users (certainly, in 2006, Downey was not nearly the respectable A-lister he is now), you could absolutely believe them as burn-outs.

 But they aren’t simply buggy eyes in A Scanner Darkly!
 The second reason why Linklater is essential for A Scanner Darkly to function as a film is that he pioneered just about the only style of the ’00s capable of imbuing this tale with all the paranoia and catatonic catastrophe it requires: rotoscoping.
-First used in his Waking Life, the technique of filming live action and then drawing over the frames leaves a twitchy, scraggly, unfinished texture to the characters, sort of like lines are hovering over their physical forms, threatening to deconstruct their features to the bare geometric shapes and float off with their faces.
+First used in his Waking Life, the technique of filming live-action and then drawing over the frames leaves a twitchy, scraggly, unfinished texture to the characters, sort of like lines are hovering over their physical forms, threatening to deconstruct their features to the bare geometric shapes and float off with their faces.
 If you saw Waking Life and felt that said technique would be perfect for an acid trip movie, well, you weren’t alone.
 But you didn’t have a major directorial career and the clout to fulfill your vision, did you?
 At least Richard Linklater did, and his film offers an acid-washed, nerve-fried vision of subjectivity that perhaps only this technology could achieve.

 This display of technique is, ultimately, the primary reason for A Scanner Darkly’s existence.
 It is a perfect meeting of style and substance, so much so that the style becomes the substance (the narrative, if you remove Linklater’s history and his expression of technique from the piece, is competent at best).
 A Scanner Darkly is, if nothing else, a phenomenal showpiece for a director proving that he isn’t just another of the many ’90s and early ’00s indie-fried directors who eschew technique for a dogged, ascetic commitment to grungy realism.
 He is the real deal, a director interested in pushing film into the future, or at least, if we are lucky, saving it from burning out.